aramsimonyan1/forum-visualised/README.md

     Application containerisation with Docker simplifies dependency management and cross-environment deployment.

 ## To run the app:

-### Type in terminal
+Type in terminal (you may wait a few seconds and allow the firewall to enable some features of main.exe on public and private networks).
     $go run main.go
-    (You may wait a few seconds and allow the firewall to enable some features of main.exe on public and private networks)

     To run with docker:
     $docker image build -t my-forum-app .